 When an adult takes advantage of the innocence of a child, they are raping them.
 That’s why we don’t believe in having consensual sex with a drunk, adult woman.
 She may have consented but she wasn’t in the right state of mind to give actual consent.
 When a guy knowingly has sex with a drunk woman, he knows she isn’t in her normal state of mind.
 We believe any pursuit to engage in sexual acts that isn't respectful and misleading the woman’s or child’s state of mind is immoral and equal to rape.
 Now, your definition of rape may be different.
 According to our definition, and the definition of our audience, it fits the description of rape.
 The title is not misleading.
 The title may be interpreted differently depending on who is reading it.

-On 4 March 2019, Wiener’s office issued an amended version of SB-145 to clarify its intent and allay public confusion about which types of offenses are and are not included in the bill.
-It was referred to the Senate Committee on Public Safety and a hearing was set for 2 April.
+In March 2019, Wiener's office issued an amended version of SB-145 to clarify its intent and allay public confusion about which types of offenses were and were not included in the bill.
+After the bill finally became law in September 2020, its provisions were once again widely misrepresented and assailed as "pro-pedophilia."
+Wiener called these claims "grossly disingenuous."